 - Can I order by invoice and pay by check or phone?

 Yes, we are happy to help, simply enter your order in cart now & click pay by check.
+We will contact you to confirm your order.

 - What are your payment methods?